CraftAcademy/legacy_code_team_2_april_2020/README.md

 ### Acknowledgement:<br>

-Built the structure from this assignment https://github.com/CraftAcademy/legacy_code_team_2_april_2020 <br>
+Built the structure out of this code base: https://github.com/CraftAcademy/legacy_code_team_2_april_2020 <br>
-Also used the Craft Academy, devise and Rails documentation.
+Also used the Craft Academy course material and Devise and Rails documentation.

 ### Updates/improvment plans:

 - Add unit tests for the conversation
-- Deploy to Heroku
 - Coveralls for test coverage
 - Semaphore setup needs to be fixed
+- Instead of requiring subject and message, user should be asked to confirm sending incomplete message

 #### Licensed under MIT license